Icinga/icinga2/doc/3-monitoring-basics.md

 ### <a id="event-commands"></a> Event Commands

-Unlike notifications event commands are called on every service state change if defined.
+Unlike notifications event commands are called on every service execution if defined.
 Therefore the `EventCommand` object should define a command line evaluating the current service state and other service runtime attributes available through runtime vars.
 Runtime macros such as `$SERVICESTATETYPE$`